rikes/datagrowth/_posts/2016-12-30-12-Technical-Challanges.md

   creditlink: https://www.flickr.com/photos/guysie/3325635275
 ---

-As you can read in the [summary of 12 books challange]({{ site.url }}/12booksproject/12-books-project-summary) I decided to try something different this year.
+As you can read in the [summary of 12 books challenge]({{ site.url }}/12booksproject/12-books-project-summary) I decided to try something different this year.
 In this post I will try to explain what I would like this project to be.
 I can only hope that you are already as hyped about this project as I am!

 <!-- more -->

 # Trying to find a balance

-The main issue I had with [12 books challange]({{ site.url }}/12booksproject/12-books-project) is that it was highly theoretical, although I still love this project and do not regret anything about it, it's time to spice things up a bit in 2017.
+The main issue I had with [12 books challenge]({{ site.url }}/12booksproject/12-books-project) is that it was highly theoretical, although I still love this project and do not regret anything about it, it's time to spice things up a bit in 2017.
 Here is the rough idea: **For the period of 12 months complete at least 12 technical challanges**.
-The beuty of it is that you can decide on almost anything to be your month's challange.
+The beauty of it is that you can decide on almost anything to be your month's challenge.
 Some things that come to mind are:

 * Learn a new programming language for a month (I'm hoping to be able to finally give Ada a shot)
 * Build a robot/3d printer/plotter etc.
 * Read a technical book
 * Complete some MOOC or similar
-* Code something (mobile app, browser extension, desktop software, game etc)
+* Code something (mobile app, browser extension, desktop software, game etc.)
 * Create a technical tutorial
 * Write an article etc.